shpml/fundamentals/07_chapter/12_assessment.md

 Once you've finished (and have tested your code), commit the changes you've made to the project's repository.
 Make sure you've commented your code!

+#### Pushing code up to the repository.

+In order to backup your code and track your work, you'll want to commit the changes you've made to the project's repository.
+You'll have to open up the terminal and `cd` into the correct folder that holds the cloned repository for this assignment.
+Once there, you'll have to complete these three steps:

+1) Stage your code

+`git add -a`

+2) Create a version of your stagged code

+`git commit -m 'created game logic'`

+3) Push your code to the GitHub repository

+`git push origin master`

 #### Still Stuck?

 > **NOTE** Remember, when you're programming, you need to figure out the solution before you ever start writing code.
 Below, you'll find a helpful general procedure you can follow: